 - For the CLAT 30 Days Plan for Quantitative Techniques, candidates are suggested to focus on the topics most of the questions were asked.
 The subjects include- Profit and Loss, Time Speed and Distance, Percentage, Number System, Fractions, Probability, Averages, Time and Work, Ratio and Proportion, Simple and compound interest.

 - Aspirants can prepare this topic from the 10th and 12th standard notes as well.
 The level of the Quantitative section is up to the questions of the 12th section.

-Here also, there were some topics which repeatedly asked in the exam.
+Here also, there were some topics that were repeatedly asked in the exam.
 The chapters are- puzzles, syllogism, most of the questions from analytical reasoning, blood relation.
-Try to understand the concept of the questions asked in the logical reasoning.
+Try to understand the concept of the questions asked in logical reasoning.

 It is the more scoring section of the exam.
 The questions of legal reasoning are the combination of Reading Comprehension and Few Legal Principles.